-When asked about what food New Zealand is famous for, it is hard to pick just one.
-We are a country of much diversity and therefore do not really have just one signature dish.
-I have put together a list of my top 13 foods you must try when visiting New Zealand.
+When asked about what food New Zealand is famous for, it is hard to pick just one thing.
+We are a diverse country in many ways and we love our food!

 These shellfish are unique to New Zealand and are considered a delicacy to the Maori people.
 They bury themselves just below the sand at the waters edge and can be collected by digging your toes into the shallow water.
 Then you can either boil them or make them into fritters.

 Another Maori delicacy, the Hangi is a traditional Maori feast normally served at family gatherings.
 It consists of some form of meat as well as plenty of root vegetables such as potatoes and pumpkin.
 A pit is dug in the ground and hot stones are placed in the bottom, fresh off the fire.
 Baskets of food are then placed on top of the hot stones and buried with the earth for a couple of hours.
 This gives the food a lovely smoky flavour.

 In New Zealand, we pride ourselves on making some pretty decent chocolate!
 Given our large dairy industry we have the luxury to make chocolate using the best milk products around.
 Pineapple Lumps and Jaffa's are kiwi classics loved by many and can be brought in supermarkets and convenience stores around the country.